 5 Tips to Build an Attractive LinkedIn Profile for Jobseekers

-2 months ago by Ankit Kochar / Back to all blogs
+almost 2 years ago by Ankit Kochar / Back to all blogs

 What does a professional photo look like?
 Having a professional photo is putting a face to your name in the world of hiring managers.

 If you are a chef, a photo with one of your best dishes would look professional.
 If you are a professional football player, a photo of you in your jersey would be appropriate.
 If you perform an office job it would be best to display a simple “headshot” with a polo or a plain coloured shirt.

 This is where the magic happens.
 We tend to write about our professional job/role titles in our summary, but studies have shown that using this space to define yourself or your situation helps to get better traction from viewers (recruiters or hiring managers).

 Here are some good examples:-

 a.
 Award-winning Technology Sales professional, looking for the next move